sandygeorge0703/sandygeorge0703/README.md

 ### About Me

-🏫 I'm about to enter my final year of university to complete a Master's degree in Aerospace Engineering.
+🏫 I'm about to enter my final year of university where I will complete a Master's degree in Aerospace Engineering.

 ✈ From June 2023 to June 2024, I completed a 12-month industrial placement as an Undergraduate Aerospace Engineer.

 🤖 From June 2024 to August 2024, I completed a summer internship as an AI & Machine Learning Engineer Intern through the Space Placements in INdustry scheme, managed by the UK Space Agency and supported by the Satellite Applications Catapult.

-🏎 From July 2024 to August 2024, I had the privelege of participating in the McLaren Racing 60 Scholars programme.
+🏎 From July 2024 to August 2024, I had the privilege of participating in the McLaren Racing 60 Scholars programme.

 ### My learning journey